cannibalcow/websocket-lab/README.md

 # websocket-lab
-Spring boot websocket lab with a socketjs.
+Spring boot websocket lab using SockJS displaying a watch.